-Rebel Wilson Flaunts Slimmed-Down Figure & ‘Prince Charming’ Boyfriend Jacob Busch on Monaco Vacation
+Rebel Wilson Flaunts Slimmed-Down Figure With ‘Prince Charming’ Boyfriend Jacob Busch On Monaco Vacation

 “You look so beautiful!
 That colour is you,” added a user, also posting a red heart emoji to signal their affection for Rebel’s dress.

-“You deserve your Prince Charming congratulations Rebel,” raved one person.
+“You deserve your Prince Charming congratulations Rebel,” raved a fourth person.

-The Pitch Perfect star has seemingly had a ball on her Monaco vacation, sharing multiple photos to her Instagram feed over the past few days.
+The Pitch Perfect star has seemingly been having a ball on her Monaco vacation, sharing multiple photos to her Instagram feed over the past few days.
 As The Inquisitr previously reported, Rebel rocked a Gucci mini dress on a yacht, joking around by using a bottle of vodka for an arm workout.
 She demonstrated her “Monaco Routine” as she lugged the giant bottle of Grey Goose vodka up and down in bicep curls as the ocean glistened behind her.